Cyproterone: Products containing cyproterone with ethinyloestradiol, such as Diane-35

 - sudden shortness of breath or difficulty breathing.

-Health professionals should be mindful of the contraindications and precautions outlined in the Diane-35 Product Information.
+Prescribers should be mindful of the contraindications and precautions outlined in the PI for Diane-35 and other products containing cyproterone with ethinyloestradiol, and should:

 The TGA cannot give advice about an individual's medical condition.
 You are strongly encouraged to talk with a health professional if you are concerned about a possible adverse event associated with a medicine, vaccine or medical device.